dburriss/dburriss.github.io/_drafts/2021-02-12-categories-of-tests.md

 - Is a feature behaving as expected?
 - Is it safe to release?

 Your acceptance tests should give you an emphatic answer to these questions.
-This category makes no demands on whether you [test against code](https://devonburriss.me/acceptance-tests/) or [block-box boundary tests](https://blog.picnic.nl/staying-ahead-of-the-competition-with-executable-specifications-1c7cb31acbb1).
+This category makes no demands on whether you [test against code](https://devonburriss.me/acceptance-tests/) or [black-box boundary tests](https://blog.picnic.nl/staying-ahead-of-the-competition-with-executable-specifications-1c7cb31acbb1).
 It makes no demand on using regular code or a specialized DSL like [Gherkin](https://specflow.org/bdd/gherkin/).
 I do believe the tests in this category should have the following properties:

 - AVOID deep knowledge of internals
 - FOCUS on behavior
 - FOCUS on domain language

-### Construction | Building
+### Building

 In this category we have the more detailed implementation tests.
 They allow us to experiment with our implementation API, get rapid feedback on said implementation, and give a sense of progress.
 They give feedback to **developers** like: